keptn/lifecycle-toolkit/docs/content/en/docs/implementing/otel.md

 The
 [otel-collector.yaml](https://github.com/keptn/lifecycle-toolkit/blob/main/examples/support/observability/config/otel-collector.yaml)
-is the OpenTelementry manifest file for the PodtatoHead example, located in the `config` directory.
+is the OpenTelemetry manifest file for the PodtatoHead example, located in the `config` directory.
 To deploy and configure the OpenTelemetry collector using this manifest, the command is: